johnnovak/gridmonger-site/source/advanced-editing.rst

 :kbd:`A` selects the whole level (*Select All*), and :kbd:`U` clears the selection (*Unselect All*).

-When you're happy with your selection, it's time to perform an operation on it. :kbd:`C` (or :kbd:`Y`) copies (yanks) the selection into the paste buffer and returns to *Normal Mode*.
+When you're happy with your selection, it's time to perform an action on it.
+:kbd:`C` (or :kbd:`Y`) copies (yanks) the selection into the paste buffer and returns to *Normal Mode*.
 To cut the selection instead of copying, press :kbd:`X`.

 You can paste the contents of the buffer at the current cursor location by pressing :kbd:`P`.
-By pressing :kbd:`Shift+P`, you enter *Paste Preview Mode* where you can place the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste operation by pressing :kbd:`Enter`, or cancel it with :kbd:`Esc`.
+By pressing :kbd:`Shift+P`, you enter *Paste Preview Mode* where you can place the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter`, or cancel it with :kbd:`Esc`.

 .. note::